biopragmatics/oquat/docs/unknowns/source/aeo.md

 ## `DBft`

 There are 1 usages of `DBft` in `aeo`.
-If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DBft).
+If you are knowledgeable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DBft).

 | curie    |   usages | nodes                                                     |